Red and Blueshifts in Multi-stranded Coronal Loops: A New Temperature Diagnostic: Multi-stranded model for coronal loops

 \subsection{Thermodynamic Properties of the Loop}

-The initial temperature is constant in the corona at 1 MK, and linearly decreasing from the bottom of the corona to the top of the chromosphere (10000 K).
+The thermodynamic parameters are computed independently for individual strands, and then combined to produce averaged values.
+The initial temperature profile for a single strand is linearly increasing from the chromospheric reservoir at about 10000 K to reach the bottom of the corona at 1 MK, and then remains a constant throughout the corona.
 In Figure~\ref{fig:dens}, we plot the density profile along the loop which describe the initial density as an hydrostatic equilibrium (exponential decay with height with a constant pressure-scale height).
 The thermodynamic evolution of the loop is defined by the evolution of the density $\rho$ (sum of strand density $\rho_i$) and the temperature $T_{EM}$.
-The multi-stranded loop is characterised by an emission measure weighted temperature:
+The multi-stranded loop is characterised by an emission measure weighted temperature \citet{sar08}:

-The two experiments conducted here lead to two different types of loop differentiated by their thermal properties: (i) a warm loop with a mean temperature of 1.5 MK and an apex temperature of at most 2.2 MK, (ii) a hot loop with a typical temperature around 3~MK for the different heating locations and with an apex temperature of about 4~MK.
-It is worthnoting that our definition of warm and hot loops is independent of the definition currently accepted in the observational framework (see \citeauthor{rea10} \citeyear{rea10}).
-The time evolution of $T_{EM}$ for the two loop models and the different heating locations is depicted in Figure~\ref{fig:temp} along the loop (solid black curves), and at the apex of the loop (light-gray curves).
-It is remarkable that the temperature reaches an equilibrium value rapidly after the start of the computation.
-In the following, we will consider that the loop has reached an equilibrium for all models one hour after the beginning of the simulation (solid vertical line in Figure~\ref{fig:temp}).
-We also note that the loop is filled by the heated plasma at a different rate for both cases: as expected, it takes a much longer time (15$-$20 minutes) for the warm loop to reach reasonable thermodynamic parameters, compared to less than 10 minutes for the hot loop.
-There is no significant time delay in achieving an equilibrium between the three different heating locations.
+{\em Loop \sc{i}} and {\em Loop \sc{ii}} are classified by their thermal properties: {\em Loop \sc{i}} (warm loop) has a mean temperature of 1.5 MK and an apex temperature of at most 2.2 MK, and {\em Loop \sc{ii}} (hot loop) has a mean temperature around 3~MK and an apex temperature of about 4~MK.
+Those two experiments have been chosen to study the similarities and differences of warm and hot loops in a steady state, and thus to provide observational constraints.
+In Figure~\ref{fig:temp}, we plot the time evolution of $T_{EM}$ for {\em Loop \sc{i}} (top) and {\em Loop \sc{ii}} (bottom) averaged along the coronal section of the loop (solid black lines) and at the apex (light-gray lines).
+All three different heating locations are also considered for the sake of completeness.
+In each case, the temperature reaches a steady state rapidly after the start of the computation; we will consider that, after one hour, the loops have reached a steady state (solid vertical line in Figure~\ref{fig:temp}).
+We also note that the loops are filled by the heated plasma at a different rate: as expected, it takes a much longer time (15$-$20 minutes) for the {\em Loop \sc{i}} to reach reasonable thermodynamic values, compared to less than 10 minutes for the {\em Loop \sc{ii}}.
+This is justified by the improved efficiency of thermal conduction when the total amount of energy injected is increased ({\em Loop \sc{ii}}) considering the same initial equilibrium at 1 MK for both cases.
+Changing the location of the heating sources does not significantly modify the time taken to reach a steady state.